 Neuroscience public engagement

-Hannah is a neuroscientist with a grounding in neuropsychiatry.
-She demystifies the human brain using Radio, TV and Festival platforms.
+Hannah is an internationally-acclaimed neuroscientist with a background in neuropsychiatry.
+Best known for demystifying the human brain on regular radio, TV and festival platforms.

 Neuroscience public engagement activities, Radio, TV, Live events